chuckedfromspace/chuckedfromspace.github.io/index.md

 and studied Naval Architecture at the Huazhong University of Science and Technology there.
 After that, I was trained as an experimentalist in laser spectroscopy and plasma physics at the [Nonequilibrium Thermodynamics Laboratory](https://netl.engineering.osu.edu/) at the Ohio State University in Columbus, OH, USA.
 I'm currently a research scientist at the German Aerospace Center (DLR) in Stuttgart, Germany.
-With my brilliant colleagues at the [Institute of Combustion Technology](https://www.dlr.de/vt/) at DLR, I'm working on new combustion systems that could handle low-carbon, sustainable fuels for both stationary gas turbines and aircraft engines.
+With my colleagues at the [Institute of Combustion Technology](https://www.dlr.de/vt/) at DLR, I'm working on new combustion systems that could handle low-carbon, sustainable fuels for both stationary gas turbines and aircraft engines.

 ## What I am interested in